brianefranklin/homelab-microk8s-setup/4-ci-cd-configuration/1-Actions-Runner-App/README.md

-# Creating a GitHub App for Actions Runner Controller (ARC)
+# Manual Guide: Creating a GitHub App for Actions Runner Controller (ARC)

 This guide outlines the manual steps required to create a **repository-level GitHub App**.
 This app is essential for the Actions Runner Controller (ARC) to securely authenticate with the GitHub API and manage self-hosted runners.

-You will need to follow these steps to gather three crucial pieces of information that the main `setup_arc.sh` script will ask for:
+Follow these steps to gather the three credentials required by the main `../2-Actions-Runner-Controller/setup_arc.sh` script:
 1.  **App ID**
 2.  **Installation ID**
 3.  **Private Key** (as a downloaded `.pem` file)

-> **Note on Deprecation:** The old `ui-create-arc-app.sh` script is now deprecated.
-Its functionality has been fully integrated into the main `../2-Actions-Runner-Controller/setup_arc.sh` script for a more streamlined and interactive experience.

 ## Step 1: Register a New GitHub App